P7XCKD/NF/Notes Factory/Semister 5/BSA/qb/bsa pt 1 to do.md

 ### Discuss the need of Data Analytics. **4/6M**

-> **Data analytics** is the process of examining, cleansing, transforming, and modeling data to discover useful insights that support business decisions.
-Its need stems from the massive volume of data organizations now collect, which holds significant potential for strategic advantage.
+Data analytics is the process of **turning raw data into useful information**.
+It's how businesses find trends, solve problems, and make smarter, more confident decisions.
 > [!abstract] Key Needs of Data Analytics
 >
 > -   **Smarter Decisions**: Data analytics helps organizations make choices based on facts and evidence, not just on intuition.
 This leads to better, more reliable results.